The Best Damn Sports Show Period: Show debut

 The original cast was set: Chris Rose, Tom Arnold, former NBA player Reggie Theus, former NFL Defensive end Deacon Jones, and former Philadelphia Phillies 1st baseman John Kruk.
-The show debuted quietly at midnight on July 23, 2001 as a one-hour weeknight show on Fox Sports Net with former NFL great Jim Brown as its very first guest.
+The show debuted quietly at midnight on July 23, 2001, as a one-hour weeknight show on Fox Sports Net with former NFL great Jim Brown as its very first guest.
 The network deliberately launched the show without much fanfare and hype, in what was called a "soft launch", knowing that there still might be adjustments and changes after the show made its TV debut.
 Within two months, former Detroit Piston John Salley replaced Reggie Theus and St. Louis Rams' lineman D'Marco Farr replaced Jones.
-Lisa Guerrero sat behind the anchor desk and reported on sports updates highlights.
+Lisa Guerrero sat behind the anchor desk, reporting on sports updates and highlights.

 Original format and reaction

 The show led off with all the hosts talking about three to four current sports issues and topics.
 Sports media writers were quick to pan the show, with one sports columnist writing: